Herbs & Fertility

 Herbs that, again, perform beautifully in clinical trials at improving sperm count, quality and motility, and reducing DNA damage.
 Again, a short list: ashwagandha, tribulus, eleuthero, maca (again), saw palmetto, ginseng.

-But these too are rarely recommended to the male partners in couples trying to conceive, and instead, western medicine doesn’t have much to offer in the way of effective therapies for improving sperm health.
+But these too are rarely recommended to the male partners of couples trying to conceive, and instead, western medicine doesn’t have much to offer in the way of effective therapies for improving sperm health.

 One of the central differences in the approaches of western versus holistic medical ideology, is that the western model seeks to replace what the body is lacking with synthetic compounds, and the herbs seek to help the body restore its own balance.
 In the form of hormones, this is a crucial distinction, especially when we consider that hormone therapy can take us even further from our bodies’ own balance.